tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 # Acknowledgments
 {:numbered="false"}

-We would like to thank Karthikeyan Bhargavan, Owen Friel, Sean Turner, Martin Thomson, Chris Wood, and John Preuß Mattsson.
+We would like to thank Karthikeyan Bhargavan, Owen Friel, Sean Turner, Martin Thomson, Chris Wood, Theophile Wallez, and John Preuß Mattsson.